chadblack/2021ELA/syllabus.md

 a potentially high-risk situation.
 Wearing a mask for 75 minutes indoors is a small price to pay to be back in University community.

 **Attendance:** Attendance is mandatory.
-If you cannot attend, please email the Dr. Black or your TA ahead of time.
+If you cannot attend, please email Dr. Black or your TA ahead of time.
 We're not making an Inquisition into your absences, so the reasons you can't attend are not as important as giving us the heads up.
 If you have *any* symptoms or have been exposed to COVID, please do